-The body and mind are both interconnected and interdependent instruments.
+The body and mind are interconnected and interdependent instruments.
 A healthy mind and body are vital for holistic living.
 To ensure the wellbeing of both, the ancient Indian rishis divined the practices of yoga and meditation.
 Amma is imparting the riches of this ancient wisdom to modern society through Amrita Yoga.

-The emphasis of the summer workshops this year was to instill Amma’s message – ‘Education for life and education for living’ – in the minds of young children.
-The playful interaction of the Brahmacharinis with the students made the workshops very interesting.
-Real life incidents were shared with the children to make this vital teaching relevant and profound.
-The students were also exposed to different yoga asanas, which would help them to develop their focus and increase their energy levels.
+The emphasis this year was to instill Amma’s message Education for Life and Education for Living in the minds of the young children.
+The playful interaction of teachers with students made it interesting.
+Real life stories were shared with the children.In addition, they were taught yogasanas to develop focus and energy.

 Besides being fun and providing a challenge, Amrita Yoga helps them in many other ways.
 Foremost, yogasanas keep the growing body healthy and flexible.
 Potential health problems will be averted.
 It is a tremendous advantage for children at this age to learn how to concentrate and balance their emotions.This core foundation of confidence and enthusiasm introduces them to ancient Indian cultural values.
 Anyone watching can only be enthralled to see the sparkling eyes and bubbling joy.
 The instructor now and then checks in with the children:

 “Are you tired?”“No!”

 “Not yet?”“Not yet!”

 “Are you sure?”“Yes!Yes!
 Yes!”